TheDaniel418/IsopGem/docs/geometry_tasks/01_foundation_revised.md

 - Object properties can be accessed and modified
 - Objects can be serialized and deserialized
 - Factory methods create objects correctly
+- All objects are assigned to a layer and reference their parent layer

 **Dependencies:** None